-- Since the release on the 7 September 2017, a further 59.5 ounces of specimen gold has been recovered from Artemis's Silica Hills Gold Project (Figure 1). - Gold is located within quartz reefs/pods within a shear zone at Silica Hills, 12 km north of Purdy's Reward in the Karratha region of WA. - Artemis highlights to prospectors that the Silica Hills tenements are granted Mining Licenses and no prospecting is permitted.
+- Since the release on the 29 September 2017, a further estimated 3.6kg (115 ounces) of specimen gold has been recovered from Artemis's Silica Hills Gold Project (Figure 1). - Gold is located within quartz reefs/pods within a shear zone at Silica Hills, 12 km north of Purdy's Reward in the Karratha region of WA. - Exploration continues to pay for itself, and Artemis now has enough geological information to design a drill programme. - A Programme of Work (POW) for drilling will be submitted shortly. - POW for test trenches and pits to the north of Silica Hills has been approved. - Artemis highlights to prospectors that the Silica Hills tenements are granted Mining Licenses and no prospecting is permitted.